MingchenXia/home/seminar.md

 # USTC complex geometry seminar

 This is the homepage of a complex geometry seminar organized by [Mingchen Xia](readme.md) at USTC, Hefei.
+Unless otherwise specified, all talks take place in Room 1124, Material Science Research Building (Section C).

 If you wish to visit USTC and give a talk, please contact Mingchen.

 ## Forthcoming talks